Andrei6700/Chat-App-License/README.md

 Optimizations, hmmm.
 I assure you that if you have over a nvidia gtx 1650 goes, give and much RAM :))) that eats a lot

+## Encryption

+In order to encrypt the messages that are loaded in Firebase Database I used a simple algorithm, ``AES Encryption``, where I have documented myself following the following link: https://www.tutorialspoint.com/What-is-JavaScript-AES-Encryption

+Despite the fact, that Firebase encrypts all incoming data, I have resorted to a small encryption to provide a security, where to be able to decrypt those messages a key is needed, to which only I have access to it.

 ## Features
 ✅ Light/dark mode toggle at: